 Resident position on project: If you are the Lead on the project, select Lead here.
 If your are a Team Member on the project not then select Team Member.
 The Lead will be responsible for the proposal, protocol, basic field report, or surveillance analysis report.

 Type of communication project: Select the type of communication product from the drop down list.

-Codes beginning with the digit 1 are commonly required reports in FETPs.
-Those beginning with the digit 2 are scientific works for presentation and publication.
-Those beginning with the digit 3 are informational materials meant for the public, stakeholders, other health workers, etc. Those beginning with 4 involve training materials and reports about training.
+Digit 1 Code Beginning: Commonly required reports in FETPs.

+Digit 2 Code Beginning: Scientific works for presentation and publication.

+Digit 3 Code Beginning: Informational materials meant for the public, stakeholders, other health workers, etc.

+Digit 4 Code Beginning: Involve training materials and reports about training.

 Is this a required communication project?
 Select yes or no depending on the requirements of your FETP.
 If you have exceeded the minimum required number of particular type of report also answer yes (it is required).